Milk frother: Manual

 A manual frother consists of a perforated mesh plunger in a cylinder, similar to a French press, which is moved up and down by hand.
-It takes 10-20 seconds to double the volume of milk.
+It takes 10–20 seconds to double the volume of milk.
 The cup may have a narrow spout for making foam art.
 They can also be used as French presses for making tea or coffee.

 Handheld electric

-A battery-powered milk frother wand is a small electric mixer.
-It froths the milk by spinning its attachment.
+A battery-powered milk frother wand is an electric mixer with a small, circular whisk.
+It froths the milk by spinning the whisk.
 It can also beat eggs or whipping cream in small quantities.
 When the device is turned on, the whisk creates a vortex and injects air into the liquid.
-The foam maker is operated until the milk reaches the desired consistency.
-The handheld devices are supposed to do the frothing faster and better than manual tools.
+The device is operated until the milk reaches the desired consistency.

 Automatic

-Automatic frothers run on electricity and provide a hands-free operation.
+Automatic frothers run on mains electricity and provide a hands-free operation.
 They include a carafe, a power base, and a frothing disk.
 Most models are equipped with induction heating to warm the liquid.
 They operate with a press of a button and switch off automatically.
-Electric frothers are fast and provide high-quality foam.
-They have a large capacity to prepare multiple beverages.
+Electric frothers are fast and provide high-quality foam, and may have large enough capacity to prepare multiple beverages.